 As an aside, whenever you see the word "Complex" or "Syndrome" used in medicine, it often means we in the profession aren't quite sure what's causing the problem, and that's the case here.

-We know cats often get these erosive lesions of the lips, genitals, and abdomen, and if the lesion is studied under the microscope that we often find lots of esosinophils (a type of white blood cell which we associate with allergies and parasites).
+We know cats often get these erosive lesions of the lips, genitals, and abdomen, and if the lesion is studied under the microscope that we often find lots of esosinophils (a type of white blood cell which we associate with allergies, other immune related reactions, and parasites).
 Here are some more things we know:

 More female cats than males are affected